 We have the confidence to develop an arrangement on-stage.
 We don't only play straight folk tunes - with ABU you will hear interesting arrangements and our improvisations mean that all of our ceilidhs can be said to be unique....[another joke opportunity].

-Occasionally we get described as Folk Rock, and whilst some of the music is under-pinned by a solid bass, guitar and drum rockish style, we feel that our music is much more subtle than that.
-The two melodeons playing strict tempo English melody and then the saxophone switching between traditional melodies, improvisation and what might be called world music riffs mean that we probably inhabit a genre of our own ;-)
+Occasionally we get described as Folk Rock, and whilst most of our music is underpinned with bass, drums and guitar, we often play in a much lighter style led by recorder or tin whistle, and the two melodeons playing strict tempo English melody and then the saxophone switching between traditional melodies, improvisation and what perhaps might be called world music riffs, mean that we probably inhabit a genre of our own ;-)

 We see the melody as king: at an All Blacked Up ceilidh the melody will be prominent and the whole experience will not be over loud.
 But we also recognise that in the middle of a dance people are dancing more to the rhythm than the tune - so you will regularly find yourself dancing to the drums and guitars.